maialenz/WetPaws/REFERENCES.md

 ## REFERENCES USED TO LEARN, PERFECT AND FIX ISSUES FOUND ON THE CODE:

+- README.md, TESTING.md and REFERENCES.md were created following and based on Code Institute's README.md template and adapted to suit my code and documentation.
+    - The steps followed to document the Deployment process found on README.md were taken from the template and changed with screenshots taken by myself on my personal machine.
 ### Bootstrap library documentation

 - To refresh on lessons on the course, I rewatched videos explained by [Matt Rudge](https://github.com/lechien73) from [Code Institute](https://codeinstitute.net/) as well as previous projects done during th course (Coders Coffee House project, Love Running project, CV project, Whiskey Drop Project...)[maialenz](https://github.com/maialenz/Bootstrap-lesson-walkthrough/blob/master/)